-In addition, from 1 January 2013, a 3.8% Medicare contribution tax is imposed on the net investment income of certain resident individuals whose income exceeds certain thresholds, and certain trusts and estates under similar rules.
+In addition, a 3.8% Medicare contribution tax is imposed on the net investment income of certain resident individuals, estates and trusts to the extent their income exceeds certain thresholds.
 Net investment income generally includes:

-- Dividends paid by a fund. - Any net gain resulting from an exchange or redemption of fund shares
+- Dividends paid by a fund. - Any net gain resulting from an exchange or redemption of fund shares.

 Non-resident investors.
 In general, dividends (other than capital gain and, in the case of certain municipal bond funds, exemptinterest dividends) paid to an investor that is not a US person within the meaning of the IRC (non-US investor) are subject to withholding of US federal income tax at a rate of 30% (or any lower applicable treaty rate).
 Under a special IRC exemption, distributions paid to a non-US investor of US source interest income or net short-term capital gains generally were exempt from withholding, provided the fund reported them as such to investors.
-This special exemption has expired for taxable years of a fund beginning after 31 December 2013.
+This special exemption has expired for taxable years of a fund beginning after 31 December 2014.
 It is currently unclear whether the US Congress will extend this exemption and what the terms of such an extension would be, including whether such extension would have retroactive effect.
 Generally, non-US investors are not subject to US federal income tax on gains realised on the exchange or redemption of fund shares.

-From 1 July 2014, a separate 30% withholding tax will be payable on distributions by a fund to certain investors that fail to comply with the Foreign Account Tax Compliance Act (FATCA) (see Question 15).
+A separate 30% withholding tax will be payable on distributions by a fund to certain investors that fail to comply with the Foreign Account Tax Compliance Act (FATCA).